katjad/javascript101-handbook/the_learning_process.md

 ## Meet Ups
 Go to a meet up and talk to other developers.
 It's a great way to find out what's happening in the world of Javascript.

-## Confusion
+## Confusion is your friend
-> Remember if you feel confused, thats's good!
-It means you are learning something!
+> The feeling of confusion is your friend, it means your are learning something!
        - Mattias Petter Johansson, Fun Fun Function

 ##GTL